Fz3r0/Fz3r0_-_802.11_Wi-Fi_-_Knowledge-Base/README.md

 The "Non-greenfield STAs Present" bit is set to 0 if **all HT STAs that are associated are greenfield capable**:

 The "Non-greenfield STAs Present" bit is set to 1 if **one or more HT STAs that are not greenfield capable are associated**:

+HT APs use this bit to tell greenfield capable STAs to use protection when non-greenfield-capable STAs are present.
+Greenfield transmissions are to be protected by setting the duration/ID value in all frames sent during a TXOP to the time remaining in the TXOP.

 ## Protection Mechanisms: `Protection Modes`